Next Steps

 • Do not combine your video submissions for DT and Acting and Performance.
 These should be two different videos at two different links.
 If you submit them together, you will be asked to separate them before they will be reviewed.

-Video Submission Due by no later than noon on Saturday, April 8, 2023.
+Video Submission Due by no later thannoon, on April 13.

 DEVISING/CREATION WORKSHOP